gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 Coming soon.

 #### API Usage
+GET /tags/search

 GET /tags/search/:query

 #### Stories
+- A user can select from previously searched tags and trending tags
+    - the page should request from ```/tags/search``` to recieve this list
+    - each tag will include text and an action
+    - tags may include an icon (```tag.icon```)
 - A user can search tags
+   - when a user enters a search query in the search bar and taps 'search', the app should request to ```/tags/search/:query```
+   - the results should replace the list of recent and trending tags
+   - the 'x' button in the search bar should return the screen to its initially loaded state (with recent and trending visible again)

 #### Design Stories
 - Search area